openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-insightIntentExecutor.md

 **Model restriction**: This API can be used only in the stage model.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

 | Name| Type| Read-only| Mandatory| Description|